Strata legislation in B.C. uses some words and terms with specific meanings that users should understand.

 A few more words and terms are listed below for the convenience of users which are not referenced in the links above.

 Condominium is the word used for strata properties in other provinces.
 In B.C., condo or condominium is often informally used to refer to apartment-style strata housing.
 However there are many different kinds of stratas including single family homes in bare land strata corporations ("strata subdivisions").
-Many different types of property can be strata-titled, from marinas to horse stables to hotels and more.
+Many different types of property can be strata-titled.
+There are commercial strata corporations, industrial, mixed-use and residential.
+Strata-titled properties can include: duplexes, marinas, horse stables, hotels and more.

-The Land Title Office (LTO) is a frequent reference in B.C.'s strata legislation, please see the BC Land Title & Survey Authority (LTSA) which is the current organization.
+The Land Title Office (LTO) is a frequent reference in B.C.'s strata legislation, the BC Land Title & Survey Authority (LTSA) is the current organization.

 The term used in other provinces for depreciation reports.